Travel

 Mudgee

-Astronomers are a passionate bunch—and John Vetter, the founder of Mudgee Observatory, is no exception to the rule.
+Astronomers are a passionate bunch, and John Vetter, the founder of Mudgee Observatory, is no exception to the rule.
 About 15 minutes drive out of Mudgee, the observatory is essentially a private observatory Vetter built himself on his own property (including a towering fence of trees that shield the site from the lights of town).

 His telescopes are used by researchers from the University of NSW, the staff of Sydney Observatory and members of the Sutherland Astronomical Society, and when we visited, Vetter showed us the Jewel Box Cluster, the Orion Nebular and the Omega Centauri globular cluster (a collection of about a million stars that looks like a firework).
-If you're after a personalised, educational experience, we highly recommend booking a tour here.
+If you're after a personalised, educational experience, I highly recommend booking a tour here

 The Best Stargazing In Western Australia